SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection: Related Work

-Anomaly detection is the task of identifying rare events that deviate from the distribution of normal data~\cite{omar2013machine}.
+\textbf{\textit{Anomaly detection in natural imaging.}} Anomaly detection is the task of identifying rare events that deviate from the distribution of normal data~\cite{omar2013machine}.
 Early attempts include one-class SVM~\cite{scholkopf1999support}, dictionary learning~\cite{zhao2011online}, and sparse coding~\cite{cong2011sparse}.
-Due to the lack of sufficient samples of anomalies, later works typically formulate anomaly detection as an unsupervised learning problem~\cite{ruff2018deep, zong2018deep, sidibe2017anomaly, hendrycks2016baseline, lee2017training,liang2017enhancing,lee2018simple,devries2018learning,hendrycks2018deep}.
+Due to the lack of sufficient samples of anomalies, later works typically formulate anomaly detection as an unsupervised learning problem~\cite{ruff2018deep,zong2018deep,sidibe2017anomaly,hendrycks2016baseline,lee2017training,liang2017enhancing,lee2018simple,devries2018learning,hendrycks2018deep}.
 These can be roughly categorized into reconstruction-based and density-based methods.
-Reconstruction-based methods train a model (\eg Auto-Encoder) to recover the original inputs~\cite{chen2018unsupervised,siddiquee2019learning,zhou2019models,tang2021disentangled,zhou2021models}.
-The anomalies are identified by subtracting the reconstructed image from the input image.
+Reconstruction-based methods train a model (\eg Auto-Encoder) to recover the original inputs~\cite{chen2018unsupervised,siddiquee2019learning,zhou2019models,tang2021disentangled,zhou2021models,xiao2022delving} and identify anomalies by analyzing reconstruction errors.
 Density-based methods predict anomalies by estimating the normal data distribution (\eg via VAEs~\cite{kingma2013auto} or GANs~\cite{schlegl2017unsupervised,schlegl2019f,alex2017generative}).
 However, the learned distribution for normal images by these methods cannot explain the possible abnormalities.
-In this paper, we address these limitations by maintaining a visual pattern dictionary which is extracted from homogeneous medical images.

-Several other previous works investigated the use of image in-painting for anomaly detection, \ie parts of the input image are masked out and the model is trained to recover the missing parts in a self-supervised way~\cite{reiss2021panda,nguyen2021unsupervised, zavrtanik2021reconstruction, haselmann2018anomaly, li2021cutpaste}.
-There are also plenty of works on detecting anomalies in video sequences~\cite{hasan2016learning, lu2019future, esser2018variational,liu2021hybrid}.
-Recently, Bergmann~\etal~\cite{bergmann2020uninformed} and Salehi~\etal~\cite{salehi2020distillation} proposed student-teacher networks similar to ours, whereas our method utilizes such a structure to distillate input-aware features only, and the teacher network is completely disabled during inference.
+In this paper, we address these limitations by maintaining a visual pattern memory from homogeneous medical images.
+Several other previous works investigated the use of image in-painting for anomaly detection, \ie parts of the input image are masked out, and the model is trained to recover the missing parts in a self-supervised way~\cite{reiss2021panda,nguyen2021unsupervised,zavrtanik2021reconstruction,haselmann2018anomaly,li2021cutpaste}.
+There are also plenty of works on detecting anomalies in video sequences~\cite{lu2019future,esser2018variational,liu2021hybrid}.
+Bergmann~\etal~\cite{bergmann2020uninformed} and Salehi~\etal~\cite{salehi2020distillation} proposed similar student-teacher networks, whereas our method utilizes such a structure to distillate input-aware features only, and the teacher network is completely disabled during inference.